Morning, Thursday, 2nd April 2020

 - How regulation is responding to new innovative financial products, platforms, and models; and

-- Priorities for the growth of the fintech sector and the direction of policy following the general election.
+- Priorities for the growth of the FinTech sector and the direction of policy for the new government.

-- Adapting the regulatory regime to respond to the latest innovation in financial services;
+- Adapting the UK's regulatory regime to respond to the latest innovation in financial services;